dgittins/AWS-RStudio/README.md

 ## 7. Login to RStudio Server

-Open a web browser and enter Public DNS(IPv4) as the URL to login to RStudio Server.
+Open a web browser and enter Public DNS(IPv4) as the URL to access RStudio Server.
 Specify RStudio port (8787) at the end of the URL:

 &lt;Public DNS(IPv4)&gt;:8787